emojicode/emojicode.github.io/src/reference/packages.md

 ### Exporting Types

 A package always has a main file, which is the file you pass to the compiler.
-This file then can include other files using 📜.
+This file can then include other files using 📜.

-By default all types defined within a package are internal and not exported.
+By default, all types defined within a package are internal and not exported.
 If you want to export a type defined in your package you must attribute it 🌍.

 Keep in mind that types don’t actually belong to a namespace.
-When exporting a type the namespace is completely irrelevant.
+When exporting a type the namespace is irrelevant.

 For instance, the main file of a cat simulator could look like this: